- Car Rentals

 At a distance of 75 km from Bangalore City Junction, 16 km from Kanakapura & 112 km from Mysore, Bilikal Rangaswamy Betta is a hill near Kanakapura town.
-It is one of the highest hills in the area.
-It is also called as Bilikal Betta means white rocks.
-This is a good destination for short one day trekking from Bangalore and is one of the popular tourist places to visit near Bangalore city.
+It is one of the highest hills in the area, and also one of the popular places to visit near Bangalore.

-Bilikal Rangaswamy Betta lies at an elevation of 3780 ft.
+Situated at an altitude of 3780 ft, Bilikal Rangaswamy Betta is also called Bilikal Betta that means white rocks.
+It is one of the popular places for trekking around Bangalore.
 There is a temple dedicated to Lord Rangaswamy at the peak of Bilikal Betta.
-This temple is located underneath a huge, white colored rock.
-The temple priest lives near to the temple and is the only person living at the peak.
+This temple is located underneath a huge, white-colored rock.
+The temple priest lives near to the temple and the only person living at the peak.
 Every year, pilgrims from the surrounding area climb this hill to celebrate a festival at the Rangaswamy temple at the top.

 At a distance of 61 km from Bangalore City Junction and 5 km from Chikballapur, Skandagiri is an ancient mountain fortress lies at an altitude of about 1350 m.
 It is geographically located close to Nandi HIlls.
 This is among the best places for trekking near Bangalore especially famous for night treks, camping and bird watching.

 Skandagiri is also known as Kalavara Durga.
 It has an ancient dilapidated fort that belonged to a local king and was later concurred and used by Tipu Sultan.
 After Tipu's downfall, the fort was ignored and laid in ruins.
 Today one can only see parts of the fort wall in some places.